 The English definition of prayer does not exactly match the word in the Bible from which the English word is translated.

 Prayer is most popularly and commonly defined and understood as talking or making a supplication to God (or some other deity).
-So people generally assume that if you are talking to God (or some other deity) then that is "praying," but otherwise, then that isn't "praying."
-Consequently, we are often accused of presumption when we "command" or "declare" something, instead of "praying" to God to beseech God to do something.
+So, people generally assume that if you are talking to God (or some other deity) then that is "praying," but otherwise, then that isn't "praying."
+Consequently, some of us are often accused of presumption when we "command" or "declare" something, instead of "praying" to God to beseech God to do something.
 But that is because the popular view of "prayer" itself is too shallow and limited, another sacred cow based on the traditions of men.